Bus hit by roadside bomb in Afghanistan, 32 killed

 KABUL, Afghanistan (AP) — A roadside bomb tore through a bus in western Afghanistan on Wednesday, killing at least 32 people, including children, a provincial official said.

-Mohibullah Mohib, spokesman for the police chief in Farah province, said 15 others were wounded with most in critical condition, indicating the death toll could rise.
+Mohibullah Mohib, spokesman for the police chief in Farah province, said the explosion also wounded 15 people.
+Most of the wounded were said to be in critical condition, indicating the death toll could rise.

 The bus was traveling on a main highway between the western city of Herat and the southern city of Kandahar.